Master | MHA

 - Federal And State Health Programs

 - Consulting Firms

-- Official Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) scores may take the place of the leadership potential assessment.
+Official Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) scores may take the place of the leadership potential assessment.
 Faculty prefer that applicants have a combined verbal and quantitative GRE percentile scores of at least 90 (or the equivalent GMAT score).

 A concise personal statement, not to exceed 750 words, is required.
 Please address the following: